Whited-Lab/.github/profile/README.md

-## Hi there 👋 Welcome to the Github for the Whited Laboratory at Harvard Department of Stem Cell and Regenerative Biology.
+## Welcome to the Github for the Whited Laboratory at Harvard Department of Stem Cell and Regenerative Biology!

 Our lab website https://www.whitedlab.com/ has more info on our current members.

 Please contact us at whitedlab@gmail.com or contacts listed in each project repository for any specific project related questions.